thephpleague/commonmark/docs/2.0/basic-usage.md

 // <h1>Hello World!</h1>
 ```

+## Using Extensions

-Or you can use the generic `MarkdownConverter` class to customize [the environment](/2.0/customization/environment/) with whatever extensions you wish to use:
+The `CommonMarkConverter` and `GithubFlavoredMarkdownConverter` shown above automatically configure [the environment](/2.0/customization/environment/) for you, but if you want to use [additional extensions](/2.0/customization/extensions/) you'll need to avoid those classes and use the generic `MarkdownConverter` class instead to customize [the environment](/2.0/customization/environment/) with whatever extensions you wish to use:

 ```php
 require __DIR__ . '/vendor/autoload.php';